ADVICE FOR BEGINNERS IN RPG MAKER

 At this point, you probably don’t know the tool very well.
 It will take you some time to get acquainted with all its possibilities and assets.
 Start off with what you got and don’t experiment with too many plugins at the beginning, because you will only get lost in a whole plethora of possibilities and that’s an easy way to get discouraged.
 Also, there is a risk that certain assets won’t be compatible with your project and that may lead you to even bigger frustration.
 Only after you have learnt all the features of the standard version of the tool try to expand your knowledge by downloading custom assets.

 When launching your project, you will face plenty of possibilities that may lead you straight into a pitfall if you won’t know your priorities.
 Start small and aim small, but dream big, and expect to fail.
 A lot.
 Only by knowing your place you will be able to improve.
 Try to make a small project but also the one that you will be proud of.
+Then market your game online and see what people think.
 It can be a 20 or 30 minute long game.
 It doesn’t need to have music or advanced mechanics, but if you finish it and if a glimmer of satisfaction appears on your face, then you know the whole endeavour was totally worth it.
+Through our video game press release service, we can also help you gain exposure to your game by helping you get YouTubers to play your game online.
+This can help you generate more buzz and get more feedback.

 People tend to focus too much on too many things at once when making their first game in RPG Maker.
 The moment you will lay down your first game assets will surely create a huge avalanche of ideas in your mind and that may lead to a complete hotchpotch.
 This is why it is safer to stick to one idea rather than combine assets belonging to multiple universes, hoping that somehow it will all work well together.